Rio Grande Compact: Results

-Between 1939-1966, Colorado virtually ignored the compact.
-The result was that by 1966, due to Colorado's non-compliance with the Compact, Colorado owed New Mexico one-million acre feet (1.2 km³) of water, and New Mexico owed Texas 500,000 acre.ft.
-New Mexico and Texas collectively sued Colorado to try to force compliance, and between 1966–1967, the case progressed and was eventually heard by the Supreme Court of the United States.
+Between 1939 and 1966, Colorado virtually ignored the compact.
+The result was that by 1966, due to Colorado's non-compliance with the Compact, Colorado owed New Mexico one-million acre feet (1.2 km3) of water, and New Mexico owed Texas 500,000 acre.ft.
+New Mexico and Texas collectively sued Colorado to try to force compliance, and between 1966 and 1967, the case progressed and was eventually heard by the Supreme Court of the United States.

 In 1985, after several affluent years of water flow from the Rio Grande, the Elephant Butte and Caballo reservoirs reached capacity, having received more water than they could hold.
 The terms of the Compact state that once the Elephant Butte reservoir is filled, New Mexico and Colorado are immediately released from any water debt they have accrued.
 Colorado's debt to New Mexico at the time, 500,000 acre.ft of water, was immediately cleared, settling the balance between the two states, but leaving New Mexico in an unfortunate position in its debt to Texas.

 In 1996, when the reservoir was again close to capacity, the New Mexico water districts below Elephant Butte authorized water from the reservoir to be pulled out and dumped in the New Mexico desert, to prevent the reservoir from spilling, and again clearing Colorado's water debt.

 The stress now is on New Mexico to meet its obligations to Texas.
 During dryer years, New Mexico will be short about 80,000 acre.ft in its obligations, partially due to partial evaporation of the reservoir water before New Mexico can absorb it.

 Compliance

 The Rio Grande Compact Commission, located in El Paso, Texas, administers the Rio Grande Compact.
 An employee of the USGS New Mexico Water Science Center serves as Secretary to the Compact.
-The principal duty of the Secretary is to compile streamflow and storage data used in the annual accounting computations performed by the Commission's Engineer Advisers.
-The Secretary also compiles provisional streamflow and storage data on a monthly basis that are distributed to interested parties, and compiles and publishes an annual data report for the Commission.
+The principal duty of the Secretary is to compile streamflow and storage data used in the annual accounting computations performed by the commission's Engineer Advisers.
+The Secretary also compiles provisional streamflow and storage data on a monthly basis that are distributed to interested parties, and compiles and publishes an annual data report for the commission.

-The Texas Commission on Environmental Quality is Texas' representation to the Commission.
+The Texas Commission on Environmental Quality is Texas' representation to the commission.